aime-island/text-extractor/readme.md

-Text extractor that extracts text from xml files and manipulates them so they can be used on the voice web
+Text extractor that extracts text from xml files and manipulates them so they can be used on the voice web and helps students study for homework assignments

 To use: